 Cost of Masonry Repair

-All brick work eventually needs repair.
-Water finds its way into even the smallest cracks in even the most carefully applied mortar.
+All brickwork eventually needs repair.
+Water finds its way into even the smallest cracks in even the most carefully-applied mortar.
 In wet and cold climates, this water will expand and contract, causing mortar to deteriorate more quickly.
-You can usually save significant amounts of money if you decide to repair brick work yourself, but be careful that you do not ignore other problems if you do so.
+You can usually save significant amounts of money if you decide to repair the brick yourself, but be careful not to ignore other problems.

 As is usually the case with masonry, it's best to contact local masons who can handle the most difficult of jobs.